UncleObinna/Python-Projects/README.md

 # Python-Projects
-A collection of projects from my python learning journey
+A collection of projects from my Python learning journey.